One-wall handball

-One-wall handball, also known as 1-wall, wallball or international fronton is an indirect style of a ball game where the player hits a small rubber ball with their hand against a wall.
+One-wall handball, also known as 1-wall, wallball or international fronton, is a wall game (indirect style) where the player hits a small rubber ball with their hand against a wall.
 The goal of the game is to score more points than the opponent.
 The player then hits the ball, and the ball bounces off the wall and the floor within court lines, if the opponent fails to return the ball, the player scores a point.
-The sport was created to bring varieties, such as American handball, Basque pelota, Patball, Gaelic handball, Pêl-Law (Welsh handball) and Valencian frontó.
+The sport was created to bring together varieties, such as American handball, Basque pelota, Patball, Gaelic handball, Pêl-Law (Welsh handball) and Valencian frontó.

 Courtfield

 International fronton uses the most basic courtfield layout of the indirect style: one wall where the ball must bounce.

 This only wall, the fronton, is 6.1 m wide and 4.9 m high.
 From the left and right corners two lines are drawn on the ground, 1.6 m long, that mark the place into which the ball may bounce, this is the courtfield.

 There must be some free space out the courtfield 1.8 m for the players to play balls that are risking to bounce twice.

 At 4.9 m from the fronton wall there is a line on the ground, the fault line.
 The serving player must throw the ball before that line, and the ball must surpass it after bouncing on the fronton.

 At 10.6 m from the fronton there is another line on the ground, the back line, which the ball may not bounce from.

 In agreement with American handball (and unlike Basque pelota and Valencian frontó) there is no left or back wall, the ball may bounce on the lines, and, specially, there is no line on the fronton for the ball to ball over.